 Teaching and learning will consist of a series of training tutorials, assignments and subsequent critiques facilitated by instructors and will culminate in a final assignment incorporating all the learning from the course.

-This course introduces the learner to the fundamental technical building blocks of web design.
-Learners will collaborate and work independently to plan, design, and produce basic web media.
+This course introduces students to the fundamental technical building blocks of web design.
+Students will collaborate and work independently to plan, design, and produce basic web media.

 GDES 1030 - Design History